NadaAdem/ELection_Python_CSVfile/README.md

 ## Summary of Election Audit
 ###  Election Results: canadidate won , total votes and percentage
-This code can be used for any election to get   result of canadidate won , total votes and percentage. and  list of candidates , their number of votes  and percentage .
-In addition ,Largest  turnout for each county.
+This code can be used for any election to get   result of canadidate won , total votes and percentage. and also  list of counties , their number of votes  and percentage .
+In addition ,Largest county  turnout .

 - Diana DeGette won the election, with a total votes of 272,892
 - Diana DeGette has the total percentage votes of 73.8%